mrkmg/vzcontrol/README.md

     help [COMMAND]
         Show this help page

-    addserver NAME HOST [PORT]
+    addhost NAME HOST [PORT] [USER]
-        Add a server to the configuration
+        Add a host to the configuration (Defaults: Port 22, User root)

-    removeserver NAME
+    removehost NAME
-        Remove a server to the configuration
+        Remove a host to the configuration

+    edithost HOST OPTION VALUE
+        Modify a host.
+Options are "host, port, user"

     writeconfig
         Writes the vzcontrol config file.
-Use after you add or remove servers
+Use after you add, edit, or remove hosts

+    showconfig
+        Displays the VZControl config contents.